monum/gsoc-2022/index.md

 We give this project a **medium** level of difficulty.
 The project may take **175 hours** or **350 hours** depending on the number of features built.

 This project will require intermediate experience with GIS and web mapping platforms, advanced experience with JavaScript/HTML/CSS, and intermediate experience with building serverless apps.
 In particular, contributors should be comfortable interacting with RESTful APIS and using cloud-based data stores (such as SimpleDB).

 The mentors for the project will include two Program Directors at the Mayor's Office of Urban Mechanics, including one who served as a Google Summer of Code mentor at Code for America in 2011 and the City of Boston in 2021.

-### 5. Dashboard for Equity in City Infrastructure

-At the Mayor's Office of New Urban Mechanics, we are focused on helping City departments create innovative services that are accessible, equitable, and delightful.
-We would like to build a tool that helps City departments keep track of infrastructure investments, as they strive to make them more equitable.

-Throughout Boston, City government repairs broken sidewalks, installs benches, builds new libraries, and creates new parks.
-These examples only represent a slice of the enormous investment the City makes in core infrastructure that serves residents.
-A key question remains: **how equitable are these investments?** For example, are sidewalks repaired at the same rate and the same scale across neighborhoods?
-Does one neighborhood have more benches per sq.ft or per capita than another neighborhood?
-Do parks in one neighborhood have more or less amenities than parks on the other side of the city?

-We would like to build a web-based dashboard that keeps track of these investments and helps City departments reach their equity goals.
-The dashboard will use frequently updated open data to help users analyze and visualize trends in infrastructure investments.
-The dashboard will include a map-based view of several types of infrastructure investments and a variety of charts for users to spot trends over time.

-We give this project a **medium** level of difficulty.
-The project can be completed in **350 hours**.

-This project will require intermediate experience with GIS and web mapping platforms, data visualization frameworks (e.g., D3), data analysis tools (e.g., R), and JavaScript/HTML/CSS.

-The mentors for the project will include two Program Directors at the Mayor's Office of Urban Mechanics, including one who served as a Google Summer of Code mentor at Code for America in 2011 and the City of Boston in 2021.